savedkeystrokes/savedkeystrokes.github.io/_wip/powershell-finding-and-moving-files.md

 })
 ```

-__Just as an aside__ an interesting shortcut to remember in the ISE is `Ctrl + D`, this takes you to the command line, shown to me by a wise PowerShell Yogi / mentor and friend.
+__Just as an aside__ an interesting shortcut to remember in the ISE is `Ctrl + D`, this takes you to the command line, shown to me by a wise PowerShell Yogi/mentor and friend.

 ## Say what I see

 The behaviour is quite straight forward, the drive is mapped to where the files are and the stage is mapped to where I want them to go.

-What I then do with them is another story, I just wanted to get them primarily off the OneDrive and have some control about it.
+What I then do with them is another story, I just wanted to get them primarily off the OneDrive and have some control over it.

 So, I build a list of videos of mp4 and mov format in the location of my drive.
-Then for each of the items I replace the drive location with the stage location on the path, generate the directory structure and then move the file.
+Then for each of the items, I replace the drive location with the stage location on the path, generate the directory structure and then move the file.

-__Now another aside__, there is a difference between `Copy-Item` and `Move-Item`, `Copy-Item` will give you an option of `-Recursive`, which means if the directory that the file lives in does not exist, it will created it as part of the process, `Move-Item` doesnt have this luxury.
+__Now another aside__, there is a difference between `Copy-Item` and `Move-Item`, `Copy-Item` will give you an option of `-Recursive`, which means if the directory that the file lives in does not exist, it will create it as part of the process, `Move-Item` doesn't have this luxury.

 After I had moved the videos I checked, it had helped, but I was still a few GB over the 5GB limit, rather than worry about size of things I thought I would then concentrate on date, as these are picture images, there is a property called `LastModifiedDate`, this is usually when the picture was taken, if you modified your picture, that would be set here when you did that.

 So I chose an arbitrary buffer of 6 months (and ideally, anything older would be moved).
 I picked all the file types I was interested in.

-Appologies in advance for the duplication you may see, I did this for ease of reading the process and also at the time I wasnt sure if I could do the same.
+Apologies in advance for the duplication you may see, I did this for ease of reading the process and also at the time I wasn't sure if I could do the same.

 ```
 #now pictures, but only if they are older than 6 months